Skip to main content

 Mark D. Vaupel, currently director of information technology services, will advance to VP of information technology services.
 Swen Neufeldt, currently director of business development in Asia, general manager of China and VP of Hormel Foods International, will advance to president of Asia Pacific, Hormel Foods International.
 And Jeffrey A. Grev, currently director of corporate development, will advance to director of legislative affairs.

-• Saks and Saks Off 5th to open stores in downtown Manhattan
+• Saks Fifth Avenue and Saks Off 5th to open in Lower Manhattan

-Toronto -- One of the nation’s most venerable department store brands, Saks Fifth Avenue, has given a big boost to the retail revitalization of Lower Manhattan.
-Saks’ parent Hudson’s Bay Company has signed a lease with Brookfield Property Partners to open two stores in downtown Manhattan: a 85,000-sq.-ft.
-Saks Fifth Avenue store in Brookfield Place (formerly called the World Financial Center), and a 55,000-sq.-ft.
-Saks Off 5th store at One Liberty Plaza.
+Hudson’s Bay Company has signed a lease with Brookfield Property Partners L.P. to open an 85,000-sq.-ft.
+Saks Fifth Avenue store in Brookfield Place at 225 Liberty Street and a 55,000-sq.-ft.
+Saks Off 5th store at One Liberty Plaza in Lower Manhattan.

 X